Ironica/project-ironica/DEPLOY.md

 #### Build Prerequisite

 Unity 2020.3.7f1 is required to build the project.
+Do not use older or newer version.

 #### Build the project